By Lars Josefsson

 Units-conversions and fuel-oil calculations

-In tracing the history of the marine boilers development and application of marine boilers, it's interesting that some of the basic requirements have always applied, although from time to time the emphasis has shifted from one requirement to another.
-In the beginning, space and weight limitations were not considered to be as important as other factors, and yet at later stages the emphasis on those items brought about the development of new types of marine boilers.
+In tracing the history of the Marine steam boilers development and application of Marine steam boilers, it's interesting that some of the basic requirements have always applied, although from time to time the emphasis has shifted from one requirement to another.
+In the beginning, space and weight limitations were not considered to be as important as other factors, and yet at later stages the emphasis on those items brought about the development of new types of Marine steam boilers.
 Generally, it has been the economic or military need for increased propulsion power that has instigated significant advances in marine boiler design.
-The earliest types of steam boilers were relatively large pressure vessels, with furnaces located underneath them, but it soon became apparent that such exterior furnaces were far from satisfactory, and they were then located inside the marine boilers shell.
+The earliest types of steam boilers were relatively large pressure vessels, with furnaces located underneath them, but it soon became apparent that such exterior furnaces were far from satisfactory, and they were then located inside the Marine steam boilers shell.
 The marine boiler exterior had now developed into an approximate cube, Fraser marine boiler, and no matter how heavily stayed, its flat exterior placed very low limits on the steam pressure that could be carried and also left much to be desired from a maintenance and safety standpoint.
 The internal furnaces and tubes, however, were cylindrical and entirely satisfactory for the demands of their time.
 By 1870, marine boiler steam pressures had reached only 4 bar; by 1900 the marine boiler steam pressure had increased to about 20 bar.

 To overcome the steam boiler's structural weaknesses and at the same time reduce cost of fabrication, the marine boiler shell was made